aisharahman/aisharahman.github.io/_teaching/graduate-teaching-assistantship.md

 <h2> Graduate Teaching Assistant <h2>

-University of New Mexico, Electrical and Computer Engineering Department Albuquerque, NM, USA
+Electrical and Computer Engineering Department, University of New Mexico

 ---

 ECE-440 Introduction to Computer Networks